 Keep your Gear dry

 Car camping is a great experience, until that experience becomes sitting in wet clothes for the next 8 hour stretch of driving.
 Keeping your gear dry makes all the difference in your ability to keep sane on the road, and certainly helps with the odor.
 Wet things in a closed space don’t always work to well together.
+If you have a truck bed liner, that will help from pooling water rusting your vehicle.

 Try hanging them outside (or anywhere there’s air circulation) and let them dry out.